top of page

 You can follow this link for more information: https://endometriosisnetwork.com/information

-• The sensation of a bulge at the vaginal or rectal opening that can be seen or felt, and that may change depending on position, physical activity, or bowel movements.
+• A bulge at the vaginal or rectal opening that can be seen or felt and that may change depending on position, physical activity or bowel movements.

 • Heaviness or pressure felt in the perineal region (between the vagina and anus).